“What a festival should be about, the discovery and celebration of genuine artistry.”

 Alexis Spieldenner

 Alexis Spieldenner spent her childhood in the wings of these magnificent performances, giving her the opportunity to gain encouragement from the giants her mother was sharing the stage with, such as Bobby McFerrin, who told Alexis to “reach for the stars”.
 These formative experiences set the stage for her life in music.
-Alexis brings to Bravo Niagara! a love of music and belief in the transformative power of the arts.
+Alexis brings to Bravo Niagara a lifelong love of music and background in arts management.
 She is a graduate of Duke University with High Distinction and the recipient of Ontario’s Lincoln M. Alexander Award, presented by Lieutenant Governor Elizabeth Dowdeswell.
-Alexis is a graduate of the DeVos Institute Global Arts Management Fellowship (2022-2024) in Washington, D.C.
+Alexis is a graduate of the DeVos Institute’s Global Executive Arts Management Fellowship (2022-2024) in Washington, D.C.

 Our Team